tudeikb/tudeikb.github.io/docs/snowflake/exam-prep/virtual-warehouses.md

 * Trying to split the processing into several steps (for example by replacing the CTEs with temporary tables).
 * Using a larger warehouse - this effectively means more memory and more local disk space.

+***

+> You have two virtual warehouses in your Snowflake account.
+If one of them updates the data in the storage layer, when will the other one see it?
+>
+> ❌ Once all the compute resources are provisioned for the second warehouse.
+>
+> ❌ After an average time of 5 seconds.
+>
+> ✅ **Immediately.**
+>
+> ❌ After the sync process.